Last updated on January 14th, 2026 at 04:56 pm

 Wear water shoes or beach sandals to protect your feet from rocks, coral or shells below the surf.
 Bring a hat and good sunscreen.

 Another popular time to fish is at dusk, when the water begins to cool and fish come off the bottom to hunt for food.
-Tide can also be a factor at any time of day.
+Tide can be a factor at any time of day.

 Florida has more than 600 miles of beaches and 1300 miles of coastline

 When you cast, don’t be afraid to get wet.
-Fishing the troughs near the beach may not require a long cast, but if you don’t have such a structure, you’ll need to cast as far as possible.
+Fishing the trough near the beach may not require a long cast, but if you don’t have such a structure, you’ll need to cast as far as possible.
 That’s where a longer rod is a big plus.
 Wade into the surf as far as comfortable and take your time casting.
 A steady, progressively faster cast with a release at 1 o’clock will give you the most distance.
 It takes practice.

 20 pound King Mackerel caught in surf off Hillsboro Beach, Florida Jan, 30, 2020